HenriqueFerraz27/coffe-delivery/README.md

 npm run dev # or yarn dev
 ```

-5. **Application Access:** Open your browser and access the link provided to use Ignite Feed.
+5. **Application Access:** Open your browser and access the link provided to use Coffee Delivery.

 ## 🤝 Contributions